liveview-native/live_view_native/guides/ex_doc_notebooks/getting-started.md

 end
 ```

 Change `Hello from LiveView!` to `Hello again from LiveView!` in the above LiveView.
-Notice the application live reloads and automatically updates in the browser.
+Re-evaluate the cell and notice the application live reloads and automatically updates in the browser.

 ## Troubleshooting